-For more tips and tricks on executing flawless winter engagement photos, warm up to these ideas that will inspire you to embrace the most wonderful time of the year.
+Read on for expert tips on how to get flawless winter engagement photos, while embracing the most wonderful time of the year.

 Showcase Fallen Snow

-KT Merry, owner of KT Merry, traveled to Chicago with her couple in January hoping for snow.
-“When we arrived, the ground was covered in dirty slush and was hardly beautiful,” Merry says.
+Photographer KT Merry traveled to Chicago with one of her couples in January hoping for snow.
+“When we arrived, the ground was covered in dirty slush and was hardly beautiful,” says Merry.
 “But in the afternoon, our wish was granted, and it began to snow.”
 With a wintry mix, temperatures can drop quickly but don’t let that deter you from embracing the elements for your photos.

 Dress the Part

 “Nothing reflects the light better than a pristine blanket of snow,” says Ashley Sawtelle, owner of Ashley Sawtelle, who emphasizes the importance of a warm winter wardrobe.
-“Don’t forget to dress the part, snuggle in and move around to stay warm,” Sawtelle advises.
+“Don’t forget to dress the part, snuggle in, and move around to stay warm.”

 Utilize Your Location

-“When the weather turns cold, cozy up in your favorite sweater or jacket and take photos close to home,” suggests Kat Braman, owner of Kat Braman.
-“From snuggling up on the couch with your sweetheart to strolling under holiday lights, winter is the perfect time to document your love where you spend the most time together,” she explains.
+“When the weather turns cold, cozy up in your favorite sweater or jacket and take photos close to home,” suggests Kat Braman.
+“From snuggling up on the couch with your sweetheart to strolling under holiday lights, winter is the perfect time to document your love where you spend the most time together,” Braman says.
 For this couple, some of New York City’s favored spots served as the perfect backdrop for their photos.

 Embrace Holiday Decor

-One of the most valuable aspects to shooting winter engagement photos is being able to indulge in your city’s holiday decor.
+One of the most valuable aspects of shooting winter engagement photos is being able to indulge in your city’s holiday decor.
 “Why not utilize the festive pieces around your environment and incorporate them into your session’s backdrop,” says Sara Wight, owner of Sara Wight Photography.
-For this wintery couple, a giant decorative wreath was the perfect focal point to their engagement photos.
+For this wintery couple, a giant decorative wreath was the perfect focal point for their engagement photos.

 Take Advantage of Crowd-Free Locations

-Melani Lust, owner of Melani Lust Photography, considers one of the most significant benefits to winter engagement photos is the lack of crowds.
-“Some of the best spots are empty, so this gives us a lot of wonderful options for scenery,” Lust says.
+Melani Lust, owner of Melani Lust Photography, points out that one of the most significant benefits to winter engagement photos is the lack of crowds.
+“Some of the best spots are empty, so this gives us a lot of wonderful options for scenery,” says Lust.
 “We can direct our couples with more movement because the odds are there won't be people in the background to avoid.”